 Al Dhaid is the capital of the Central Region of the Emirate of Sharjah in the United Arab Emirates.

-An small oasis town, Al Dhaid is known for its extensive irrigated date palm plantations with water channeled from the nearby Hajar mountains at least in part through ancient tunnels dug for that purpose, known as aflaj in Arabic (falaj in the singular).
+An small oasis town, Al Dhaid is known for its extensive irrigated date palm plantations with water channeled from the nearby Hajar Mountains at least in part through ancient tunnels dug for that purpose, known as aflaj in Arabic (falaj in the singular).

 Al Dhaid, often referred to as the “agricultural heartland” of Sharjah, is a town rich in history, culture, and natural beauty, offering visitors a deep connection to the heritage of the UAE.
 Located about 60 kilometers from the city of Sharjah, Al Dhaid stands at the crossroads of desert and mountain landscapes, where traditional Emirati life thrives amidst the hustle of larger cities of UAE.
 Known for its fertile soil and strategic location along ancient trade routes, Al Dhaid has long been a center for agriculture, trade and culture in the Gulf region.